iluwatar/java-design-patterns/publish-subscribe/README.md

 ---
 title: "Publish-Subscribe Pattern in Java: Decoupling the solution with asynchronous communication"
-shortTitle: Proxy
+shortTitle: Publish-Subscribe
-description: "Explore the Proxy design pattern in Java with detailed examples.
-Learn how it provides controlled access, facilitates lazy initialization, and ensures security.
-Ideal for developers looking to implement advanced Java techniques."
+description: "Explore the Publish-Subscribe design pattern in Java with detailed examples.
+Learn how it helps to create loosely coupled, scalable, and flexible systems by allowing components to communicate asynchronously without knowing each other directly."
-category: Structural
+category: Behavioral
 language: en
 tag:
     - Decoupling
-    - Encapsulation
+    - Event-driven
     - Gang Of Four
-    - Lazy initialization
-    - Proxy
-    - Security
-    - Wrapping
+    - Publish/subscribe
 ---

 ## Intent of the Publish-Subscribe Design Pattern

-The Publish-Subscriber design pattern is widely used in software architecture to transmit data between various components in a system.
+The Publish-Subscribe design pattern is widely used in software architecture to transmit data between various components in a system.
 It is a behavioral design pattern aimed at achieving loosely coupled communication between objects.
 The primary intent is to allow a one-to-many dependency relationship where one object (the Publisher) notifies multiple other objects (the Subscribers) about changes or events, without needing to know who or what the subscribers are.

 ## Detailed Explanation of Publish-Subscribe Pattern with Real-World Examples

+### Real-world example

 - Messaging systems like Kafka, RabbitMQ, AWS SNS, JMS
     - **Kafka** : publishes messages to topics and subscribers consumes them in real time for analytics, logs or other purposes.